standardebooks/tools/README.md

 Convert epub-friendly endnotes to Kindle-friendly popup endnotes.
 Generally only used by the `build` script and not called independently.

+##generate-opds

+Generate the "All Standard Ebooks" OPDS feed and send to standard output.

 ##print-manifest-and-spine

 Create a <manifest> and <spine> tag for content.opf based on the passed Standard Ebooks source directory and print to standard output.